Corinthian F.C.

+In 1939, the Corinthians merged with Casuals F.C. to form a new club, Corinthian-Casuals F.C.

 History

 The club was founded on 28 September 1882 by Nicholas Lane Jackson, Assistant Secretary of the Football Association.
 At that time, football was still amateur, with the English game dominated by southern clubs.
 In international football (which had not yet spread beyond the home nations), Scotland prevailed, having won three consecutive matches over England by scores of 5–1, 6–1 and 5–4.

 Jackson attributed Scotland's success to "the greater opportunities our opponents over the border [have] of playing together", and aimed to counteract this by forming a club "composed of the best amateur players in the kingdom".
-In order to accomplish this aim, Corinthian F.C. took care to avoid playing matches on Saturdays (when players might be playing for other clubs).
+In order to accomplish this aim, Corinthian took care to avoid playing matches on Saturdays (when players might be playing for other clubs).
 The first proposed name for the club was the "Wednesday Club", but this was changed to the "Corinthian Football Club" on the suggestion of Harry Swepstone.

 From the outset, Corinthian supplied large numbers of players to the England football team.
 During the 1880s, the majority of England caps were awarded to Corinthian players and, for two England matches against Wales in 1894 and 1895, the entire team consisted of members of the club (a feat achieved by no other club, before or since).

 Given that the club's constitution declared that it should "not compete for any challenge cup or any prize of any description" the team originally only played friendly matches.
 An exception was later made for the Sheriff of London Charity Shield, for which they competed nine times between 1898 and 1907 (winning three), before the match was replaced in the calendar by the FA Charity Shield.

 The club would have been strong contenders for the era's honours had they entered major competitions — shortly after Blackburn Rovers beat Queen's Park in the 1884 FA Cup Final, the Corinthians beat Blackburn 8–1.
 In 1889, it was written that Corinthians was the only amateur club "which might be pitted against [inaugural Football League champions Preston North End] with any reasonable hope of success".
 In the 1904 Sheriff of London Charity Shield against Bury (who had beaten Derby County 6–0 in the 1903 FA Cup final), Corinthian won 10–3.

 Corinthian began competing in the FA Cup from the 1922–23 season.
-They also competed in the 1927 FA Charity Shield against FA Cup winners Cardiff City, losing 2-1 at Stamford Bridge.
+They also competed in the 1927 FA Charity Shield against FA Cup winners Cardiff City, losing 2–1 at Stamford Bridge.

+The club played at various venues including the Queen's Club, The Oval, and the old Crystal Palace.
+On 12 April 1939, the Corinthians played their last match.
+They merged with Casuals F.C. to form a new club, Corinthian-Casuals F.C.